What Is Schema Markup & How to Implement It

 You can also take a coveted zero position for certain types of search queries, thus getting additional traffic from various search engines.

 And the topmost benefit of structured data is that it helps you build entities and relations between them.
-This is especially important in light of the upcoming Google MUM update.
+This is especially important in light of the Google MUM update.

 The list goes on, and I’ll touch on more benefits for each type of Schema later in this guide.